Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 +----------+

-**Preparing the XML or JSON file**
+**Preparing the JSON file**
 -------------------------------------

-Either the XML or JSON file from `QuickNII <https://quint-workflow.readthedocs.io/en/latest/QuickNII.html>`_, `DeepSlice <https://quint-workflow.readthedocs.io/en/latest/DeepSlice.html>`_ or `VisuAlign <https://quint-workflow.readthedocs.io/en/latest/VisuAlign.html>`_ may be used here.
+Either the JSON file from `QuickNII <https://quint-workflow.readthedocs.io/en/latest/QuickNII.html>`_, `DeepSlice <https://quint-workflow.readthedocs.io/en/latest/DeepSlice.html>`_ or `VisuAlign <https://quint-workflow.readthedocs.io/en/latest/VisuAlign.html>`_ may be used here.
+However, it is important to use the JSON file that matches the atlas maps.